Keeping Visitors Healthy

 The CDC recommends physical distancing from people outside your traveling party.

 Tennessee State Parks operates several hotel properties across the state.
 The Lodges at Tennessee State Parks staff are working to ensure overnight Lodge guests have a safe and pleasant experience.
 We have made a few changes to our processes to make this possible during your stay:

 - Room Cleaning Procedures.
-In accordance with the Center for Disease Control (CDC) and State of Tennessee COVID-19 Guidelines, Policies, and Procedures, we will not be servicing lodge rooms as we traditionally did pre-COVID.
-Until given further guidance and to ensure your safety and the safety of our staff, we cannot service your room during your stay.
+In accordance with the Center for Disease Control (CDC) recommendations, we will not be servicing occupied lodge rooms.
+This is for your continued safety and the safety of our staff.
 However, we will continue to offer the quality service you deserve by providing the traditional amenities that you have come to expect from our Lodge.
 These include replacement towels, coffee, and other amenities.
 To receive these amenities, simply call or visit the front desk between the hours of 9 am-4 pm or ask one of our staff members when you see them.
 We apologize for any inconvenience and appreciate your understanding.

 - Lobbies and common spaces.
 We encourage physical distancing in high traffic areas including lobbies, foyers, gift shops, restaurants, etc. We encourage you to wash your hands frequently, especially after coming in contact with frequently touched surfaces.

 - Dining services.
 Our restaurants may have adjusted hours and service offerings during your visit.